• Skip to primary navigation

 • 2 tablespoon olive oil

-• 1 tablespoon soy sauce (use tamari if gluten-free)
+• 1 tablespoon low-sodium soy sauce (use tamari if gluten-free)

 • 1 tablespoon molasses (or sub honey or maple syrup)